pymupdf/PyMuPDF/docs/page.rst

       :arg bytes,bytearray,io.BytesIO mask: *(new in version v1.18.1)* image in memory -- to be used as image mask for the base image.
 When specified, the base image must also be provided as an in-memory image (*stream* parameter).

       :arg int rotate: *(new in version v1.14.11)* rotate the image.
 Must be an integer multiple of 90 degrees.
-If you need a rotation by an arbitrary angle, consider converting the image to a PDF (:meth:`Document.convertToPDF`) first and then use :meth:`Page.show_pdf_page` instead.
+If you need a rotation by an arbitrary angle, consider converting the image to a PDF (:meth:`Document.convert_to_pdf`) first and then use :meth:`Page.show_pdf_page` instead.

       :arg int oc: *(new in v1.18.3)* (:data:`xref`) make image visibility dependent on this OCG (optional content group).
 Please be aware, that this property is stored with the generated PDF image definition.
 If you insert the same image anywhere else, but **with a different 'oc' value**, a full additional image copy will be stored.
       :arg bool keep_proportion: *(new in version v1.14.11)* maintain the aspect ratio of the image.